 The plan nearly died for lack of funding, but Bagley Wright, happening upon the design for what had by then been dubbed the Space Needle in the office of Seattle architect John Graham Jr. (1908-1991), took on the project.
-With Alaska Steamship president Ned Skinner (1920-1988), Weyerhaeuser Corporation president Norton Clapp (1906-1995), Graham, and Howard S. Wright (no relation, and president of the eponymous construction company), Bagley Wright formed Pentagram Corporation, a private company, and built the Space Needle.
+With Alaska Steamship president Ned Skinner (1920-1988); Weyerhaeuser Corporation president Norton Clapp (1906-1995); Howard S. Wright (1927-1996), president of the eponymous construction company (and no relation to Bagley); and Graham, Bagley Wright formed Pentagram Corporation, a private company, and built the Space Needle.
 Bagley Wright was the Space Needle's first president.

 The 605-foot structure captured the world's attention, becoming an instant icon of the Seattle World's Fair, and of the city of Seattle, attracting 2.3 million visitors during the six-month exposition and maintaining its popularity thereafter.
 Bagley Wright sold his interest in Pentagram in 1977.
 Eventually the sole surviving member of Pentagram, Bagley Wright was an honored guest at the April 17, 2011, ceremony commemorating the 50th anniversary of the Needle's ground-breaking.